Jie-su/Jewelry-Trust-Chain-Network/README.md

 `RetailerUpdateOrderStatus` \- Allows a retailer to CREATE and READ RetailerUpdateOrderStatus transactions that refer to a customerOrder that they are specified as the _jewelryDetail.sell_ in.

-`RetailerReadOrder` - Allows a retailer to READ a CustomerOrder asset that they are specified as the*jewelryDetail.make*  in.
+`RetailerReadOrder` - Allows a retailer to READ a CustomerOrder asset that they are specified as the *jewelryDetail.sell*  in.

-`RetailerReadJewelries` - Allows a retailer to READ a Jewelry asset that they are specified as the _jewelryDetail.make_ in.
+`RetailerReadJewelries` - Allows a retailer to READ a Jewelry asset that they are specified as the _jewelryDetail.sell_ in.

 ### Manufacturer

 `ManufacturerUpdateOrder` \- Allows a manufacturer to UPDATE a RetailerOrder asset's data only using a ManufacturerUpdateOrderStatus transaction.
 The manufacturer must also be specified as the _jewelryDetail.make_ in the RetailerOrder asset.

-`ManufacturerUpdateOrderStatus` \- Allows a manufacturer to CREATE and READ UpdateOrderStatus transactions that refer to a retailerOrder that they are specified as the _jewelryDetail.make_ in.
+`ManufacturerUpdateOrderStatus` \- Allows a manufacturer to CREATE and READ ManufacturerUpdateOrderStatus transactions that refer to a retailerOrder that they are specified as the _jewelryDetail.make_ in.

 `ManufacturerReadOrder` \- Allows a manufacturer to READ a RetailerOrder asset that they are specified as the _jewelryDetail.make_ in.